Judge says he'll block Gov. Ron DeSantis' redistricting plan

 Smith said that while the DeSantis map is more compact, the issue of allowing Black voters to choose their representatives is more important.

 “The district that has since been enacted and signed into law by the governor does disperse 367,000 African American votes between four different districts,” Smith said in a video call with both sides.
-“The African American population is no way near a plurality or a majority.”
+“The African American population is nowhere near a plurality or a majority.”

+Equal Ground, one of several voting rights groups that challenged the maps, praised Smith’s decision.

+“No Floridian – including Governor DeSantis – is above the law,” Equal Ground founder Jasmine Burney-Clark said in a statement emailed to news outlets.
+“This is one step forward in the fight to protect Black voters, and we will keep doing everything in our power to ensure our voices are heard.”

 The governor’s office drew up a map it described as neutral on race and party affiliation, and which it said abided by both the state and federal constitutions.

-Note: This story has been edited to correct a word in the judge’s quote to “nowhere,” not “no way.”